 - Hylians from the The Legend of Zelda series are distinguishable from regular humans (yes, such a race exists in the Zelda series) and similar-looking races by their ears.
 They don't exactly fall towards the lower measures, though, as the main characters in the games are traditionally Hylians.

 - It's mentioned in some games that the big ears are so Hylians can "hear the voices of the gods".
 Notably, in The Legend of Zelda: Ocarina of Time, Ganondorf's ears go from normal to pointed after obtaining the Triforce of Power.

 - Also, early in The Legend of Zelda: The Wind Waker, pointy-eared girls are noted as being targeted by him for capture.

 - The Kokiri also have pointed ears as do the Sheikah.
 Both of these are required from a storyline perspective as Link thought himself a Kokari and Zelda pretends to be a Sheikah.
-They also have other traits however that set them apart such as eternal childhood for the Kokiri and red eyes for the Sheikah.
+They also have other traits however that set them apart such as eternal childhood for the Kokiri and red eyes and dark skin for the Sheikah.